 Your First Visit

 Services in this Orthodox Church may be very different than you are used to.
 We want you to feel comfortable and very welcome, joining with us in joyful worship.
-Here are a few things that may help "orient" you a bit to our services:
+Below are a few things that may help "orient" you a bit to our services.

 God is in this place!

-We are grateful to God for bringing you to visit us here online today -- we look forward to meeting you in person!
+We’re grateful to God that you’ve found your way to us, even online.
+We look forward to meeting you in person!

 We Stand to Pray